Vietnamese Pickles Carrots & Daikon , My Family Recipe

 My Vietnamese recipes are usually rooted in family tradition, reflective of where I was born and the birthplace of my ancestors.
 Grandparents hailed from the Northern Viet-nam and escaped the Communist regime to Central Vietnam during the war.
 Family stories that were passed down from my elders who had survived the wars.
 Accompanied with each memory was a recipe that was a window to the past, a reflection of their lives back before I was even born.

-Mom’s Pickles
+My Inspiration: Mom’s Pickles

 I always consider my Mom to be the queen of Vietnamese pickles.
 When mom gives a gift of love to those she cares for, I can almost guarantee that it would be in the form of pickles.
 And of course, all made from the heart.
 Her delicate touch and emphasis on fresh crunch in each jar of her pickles was passed down from my Maternal Grandmother.
 If you were to taste the pickles, you would know it’s brined in my family tradition and regional flair.

-My Recipe is Less Sweet
+My Vietnamese Pickles Recipe is Less Sweet

 The Vietnamese carrot daikon pickles I grew up with weren’t too sweet and more on the salty side.
 My father grew up in Northern Vietnam, where the foods were more subtle, less fiery and sweet than their Southern counterparts.
 When Dad would see Mom pickle huge jars of vegetables for her nail shop ladies (most of which grew up cooking in the sweet South), he was always remind her to “not to add too much sugar”!
 Over the years I’ve modified my Vietnamese carrot daikon pickles family recipe and found a balance that fit my eating lifestyle the most.
 I do love the salty brine of pickles, but am appreciating more of the slightly sweet balance in my pickles.
 This recipe is a reflection of both flavors.

-Perfect for Banh Mi
+Easy Vietnamese Pickles for Banh Mi

 I always grew up eating is Vietnamese pickled carrots and daikon radish and they’ve become a staple in my pantry.
 These Vietnamese carrot daikon pickles or (do chua) are most well known for making appearances in Vietnamese banh mi sandwiches.
 But I know them just as do chua and eat them with rice, noodles and spring rolls.